 But how can you know for sure if you have high sleep debt?

 So, how do you know if you’re suffering from acute sleep debt?
 The RISE app will tell you.
-Rather than getting into the gray area of trying to define or rate so-called “quality sleep,” or analyzing the different stages of sleep — deep sleep vs. rapid eye movement or REM sleep, for example — the RISE app focuses on the amount of sleep you’re getting, which is to say, whether or not you’re meeting your genetically-determined sleep need.
+Rather than getting into the gray area of trying to define or rate so-called “sleep quality,” (sleep experts don’t have an agreed upon objective definition for sleep quality) or analyzing the different stages of sleep — deep sleep vs. rapid eye movement or REM sleep, for example — the RISE app focuses on the amount of sleep you’re getting, which is to say, whether or not you’re meeting your genetically-determined sleep need.
+Go further with our posts: How much deep sleep do you need?
+You don’t need to know and How much REM sleep do I need?
+PSA: You don’t need to know.

 Using data from your phone, along with sleep-science-based models, the app learns your genetically driven sleep biology to calculate your sleep need in hours and minutes.
 From there, the app automatically calculates and keeps track of your 14-day sleep debt number for you.